TermAbbreviationDescriptionFurther information

 date formatMinuteN refers to the minute number in FPOD time – it is the number of minutes since the start of the year 1900.
 Divide this by 1440 to get the time used in Excel and Access, which is a floating point number representing the number of days and fraction of the last day since the same start date.

 DecibelsdBDecibels are intended to represent intensity (= power) of a sound and is 10 times the log to base 10 of the ratio of rms values.
 It is a long out-dated unit that is rightly deprecated by the SI system of units.
-It is not a physically precise unit of comparison because that depends on the acoustic impedance of the media being identical, it is troublesome to learn and it contributes to errors!
+It is not a physically precise unit of comparison because it depends on the acoustic impedance of the media being identical, it is troublesome to learn and it contributes to errors!
+The alternative is to report pressures directly as Pascals or rms pressures.

-durationdurDuration of clicks in FPOD data is often represented as the number of cycles in a click.
+Click durationdurDuration of clicks in FPOD data is often represented as the number of cycles in a click.
 The duration in 250 nanosecond unit is also stored and used to calculate the frequency of the click.

 Effective Detection RadiusEDRThis is the radius of a circle that would contain as many animals as were detected in total i.e. the number missed inside this radius is the same as the number detected outside it.
 There should be a time period specified i.e. ‘the 1 minute EDR’ as it will vary with this time period.